1972–73 in English football: FA Cup

 An Ian Porterfield goal saw Sunderland achieve a famous 1–0 win over Leeds United in the FA Cup final.
 Sunderland's team, managed by Bob Stokoe, did not contain any full internationals, whereas Don Revie's Leeds side were all internationals.
 Sunderland goalkeeper Jim Montgomery also received plaudits after a good performance featuring a noted double-save from Trevor Cherry and Peter Lorimer.

 Wolverhampton Wanderers beat Arsenal 3–1 at Highbury in a third-place playoff, held three months after the final.

 League Cup

-Tottenham Hotspur's Bill Nicholson guided his club to a League Cup triumph, beating Norwich City 1–0 in the final, and in the process added another trophy to the club's ever-growing list of honours.
+Under manager Bill Nicholson, Tottenham Hotspur won the League Cup triumph, by defeating Norwich City 1–0 in the final.
+The victory added another major trophy to the club’s honours.

 European competitions

+Liverpool won the UEFA Cup.
 Derby County lost to the eventual finals runner-up Juventus by an aggregate score of 3–1 in the semifinals of the European Cup.
 Leeds United lost a controversial European Cup Winners Cup Final against AC Milan.